NEWTON, Mass. -- When trying to upset a Top-25 team on your home floor, there are certain things you just can't do:

 You can't commit bad fouls, such as running into the ball handler 60-odd feet from the rim with your team in the penalty.

 And you can't suddenly go cold from the floor, failing to score for minutes at a time.

 History tells us you can't do those things and win.
-Yet the Boston College Eagles did all those things and still had a chance to upset No. 23 NC State in a nationally televised game late Saturday afternoon.
+Yet the Eagles did all that and still had a chance to upset No. 23 NC State in a nationally televised game Saturday afternoon.

-The Eagles didn't always take smart shots, shot 64.9 percent from the free-throw line, committed bad fouls and went long stretches without scoring, but still found themselves neck-and-neck with the Wolfpack late in the second half.
+The Eagles didn't always take smart shots, shot 64.9 percent from the foul line, committed bad fouls and went long stretches without scoring but still found themselves neck-and-neck with the Wolfpack late in the second half.